Chiropractic Adjustments in Edmond

 Do all areas of the spine get adjusted?

-No. In the Gonstead system, only the spinal segments that show clear signs of dysfunction are adjusted.
+No. In the Gonstead system, only spinal segments that show clear signs of dysfunction are adjusted.